.

 Fairing sliders

-Check our the store for price and product checks
+Check out the Accessories store for prices and product reviews (Thanks to Amazon)

 This is NOT an Official Suzuki Motor Corp Site.